christabor/typey/README.md

 ## Usage

-### Add this data attribute and list within any element you want the UI to show up at.
+*Add the below data attributes and list within any element you want the UI to show up at.*

 ```html
 <h1 data-typey-editable><ul class="fonts" data-type-font-list></ul>Heading!</h1>